dr-erych/rpi-audio-receiver/README.md

 ## Raspberry Pi Audio Receiver - Fork of Project from Nicokaiser working for raspberry pi zero w

-A simple, light weight audio receiver with Bluetooth (A2DP), AirPlay 2, Spotify Connect and Snapcast client.
+A simple, light weight audio receiver with AirPlay 2 and Spotify Connect client.
 Original repository can be found [here](https://github.com/nicokaiser/rpi-audio-receiver).

 ## Features